LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Background

 \subsection{Weight Vector Quantization}

 Conventional quantization compresses scalars into low-bit representations via scaling and shifting \cite{nagel2020up, lin2024awq, xiao2023smoothquant, frantar2022gptq}.
-In contrast, vector quantization (VQ) \cite{gray1984vector} encodes groups of $v$ elements as indices to representative centroids.
+In contrast, vector quantization (VQ) \cite{gray1984vector, abouelhamayed2024pqa} encodes groups of $v$ elements as indices to representative centroids.
 As seen in Figure \ref{fig:vq_weight}, in the preprocessing stage, the quantizer \ding{192} partitions the matrix into length-$v$ vectors, clusters them into $c_w$ centroids forming a \textbf{codebook}, and \ding{193} replaces each vector with the index of its closest centroid.
 The resulting \textbf{weight centroid index table} stores indices at a much lower bitwidth.
 For example, with $v=2$, vector $(1,3)$ is encoded as index $0$, mapped to centroid $(2,3)$.

 For language models, VQ is applied to weight matrices to reduce memory cost \cite{van2024gptvq, tseng2024quip, tseng2024qtip, liu2024vptq}.
 An $M \times D$ matrix is divided into groups of $G$ vectors, each with its own codebook and index table (e.g., $G=4$ in Figure \ref{fig:vq_weight}).
-At inference, the device \ding{194} loads codebooks and indices, reconstructs the weights by centroid lookup, and \ding{195} multiplies the recovered matrix with activations.
-Compared to scalar quantization, VQ provides non-uniform compression \cite{van2024gptvq}, yielding higher flexibility and representational power, and thus superior accuracy at the same bitwidth.
-However, applying VQ to weights requires significant floating-point operations that are costly on FPGAs.
+In inference, the device \ding{194} loads codebooks and indices, reconstructs the weights by centroid lookup, and \ding{195} multiplies the recovered matrix with activations.
+Compared to scalar quantization, VQ provides non-uniform compression \cite{van2024gptvq}, yielding higher representational power for superior accuracy at the same bitwidth.